Dental Sealants in Las Cruces, NM

 What will my child experience when getting sealants?

 The process of getting a dental sealant is fast and painless.
 Sealants are easily applied by our Las Cruces dentist or hygienist and the process only takes minutes per tooth.
 After the chewing surfaces are roughened with an acid solution that helps the sealant adhere to the tooth, the sealant material is “painted” onto the tooth surface, where it hardens and bonds to the teeth.
-Sometimes a special light will be used to help the sealant material harden.

 In most cases, sealants will last several years before needing to be reapplied.
 However, regular visits to Mesilla Valley Family Dentistry will be necessary to monitor the condition of the sealants and examine their effectiveness.